walles/exactype/README.md

 [PopupWindow](http://developer.android.com/reference/android/widget/PopupWindow.html) perhaps?
 * Add vibrations on key presses
 * Add audio clicks on key presses
+* Make long pressing SHIFT lock the numeric keyboard in place
 * Condition audio / vibration feedback on how close the hit was to the key we think the user pressed.
 Maybe vibrate on down for close keypresses and always audio-pop on up?
 * Think about which versions of Android we should build for / support